-Paris is a dream destination any time of the year, but Christmas is a particularly magical time to visit, with amazing decorations and street markets throughout the city, and the best seasonal food.
+Christmas in Paris… a more magical experience than I ever imagined… the most beautiful sights in the most beautiful city!
+I think we can all agree that Paris is a dream destination any time of the year, but Christmas is a particularly magical time to visit!
+With amazing decorations and street markets throughout the city, and the most delicious and beautiful seasonal food, Paris is truly an incomparable Christmas time experience.
 Having visited Paris several times, including during Christmas, I have to say that it’s my favorite time of the year to visit, and I frequently long to visit again in December!

 Here are my picks for the 5 BEST things about Christmas in Paris, beginning mid-November to the end of the year.

-Christmas decorations are EVERYWHERE!!
-The entire city seems to be decorated, festive and oh so pretty!
+Definitely one of the BEST things about Christmas in Paris is that Christmas decorations are EVERYWHERE!!
+The entire city is decorated, festive and oh so pretty!
 You’ll feel like you’ve stepped into a highly decorated storybook land.

 Some areas that should not be missed for their Christmas decorations:

-- Place Vendôme (you might be lucky to see a horse-drawn carriage bearing blue gift boxes in front of Tiffany’s there!)
+- Place Vendôme (you might be lucky and see a horse-drawn carriage there bearing blue gift boxes in front of Tiffany’s like I did!)